Why your nonprofit’s website needs a chatbot

 1. Consider FAQs.
 What questions do your staff members get asked again and again?
 Make a list and build it out as a jumping-off point for your chatbot.

 2. Think about voice.
 This is where your brand guidelines come into play.
-Your chatbot should reflect your organization, so make sure it “speaks” like you do.
+Your smart chatbot should reflect your organization, so make sure it “speaks” like you do.

 3. Think about tone.
 Your organization’s voice doesn’t change, but your tone does, so a good chatbot changes its tone based on the situation.
 A donation question?
 Celebratory!
 A complaint?
 Remorseful.